Jose01000111/ControlPoint-Health-Enterprise-Security-Compliance-STIG-EDR-Evaluation-Lab/README.md

 > #### Author: Joseph Knight
 > #### Environment: DSM-MEMBER-SRV (Des Moines) – Windows Server 2025

 ### Today, I started a hands-on lab to practice **STIG compliance, drift detection, and remediation** on a Windows Server 2025 member server holding sensitive client PII/PHI.
 My goal is to understand how to maintain a secure environment, identify deviations from the baseline, and apply corrective actions safely.
 This log documents my step-by-step journey: detecting drift, remediating it, validating compliance, and setting up a daily monitoring script to automate drift checks.
 I’ll include **screenshots placeholders**, notes, and reflections as I progress.
-This lab is part of my ongoing learning process to improve my skills in **server hardening, compliance enforcement, and vulnerability management**.
+This lab is part of my ongoing learning process to improve my skills in **server hardening, compliance enforcement, and configuration management**.
 Every observation and action is helping me connect theory to practical application in a real-world enterprise environment.
 Let’s dive in! 🚀

 <img width="669" height="402" alt="4nzHZda" src="https://github.com/user-attachments/assets/ab3c07e5-956d-418c-8084-a8c7f1b684c1" />